wso2-attic/ballerina-integrator/README.md

 ### <a name="deploying-on-docker"></a> Deploying on Docker

-You can use the Ballerina executable archives (.balx) that we created above and create docker images for the services using the following commands.
+You can use the Ballerina executable archives (.balx) that we created above and create docker images for the services using the following commands,
 ```
 <SAMPLE_ROOT_DIRECTORY>$ ballerina docker AirlineReservation.balx